luig0/email-summary/README.md

 ## Welcome note to visitors

-I have temporary made this repository public to showcase my work.
+I have temporarily made this repository public to showcase my work.
 I am currently seeking employment and can be reached at jhcao.g1@gmail.com.

 Visit me on LinkedIn: [linkedin.com/in/jhcao](https://linkedin.com/in/jhcao)

 This application uses the Plaid API to connect to the user's financial accounts and provide a daily email summary of the previous day's transactions.
 I use it to monitor my accounts for fraudulent transactions and to keep track of my spending.
 I plan to extend the functionality to provide weekly and monthly summaries.
+Registration is not open to the public.

 I am using GitHub Actions as a cron job to execute the "send email" endpoint once per day.